I. General Policy

 b.
 Mitigating the Risk of Identity Theft

 All university personnel should remain vigilant for the signs of Identity Theft.
-When an individual detects or suspects a “red flag” is present, that individual should notify his or her supervisor and the Program Administrator.
+When an individual detects or suspects a “red flag” is present, that individual should notify their supervisor and the Program Administrator.
 The Program Administrator will take the necessary steps to monitor and mitigate the situation.

 c.
 Administering the Identity Theft Prevention Program

-Responsibility for developing, implementing and updating this program lies with the Identity Theft Committee (“Committee”) for the University, which is appointed by and reports to the Vice President for Finance.
+Responsibility for developing, implementing and updating this program lies with the Identity Theft Committee (“Committee”) for the University, which is appointed by and reports to the Vice President for Finance and Administration.

 At a minimum, the Identify Theft Program must include reasonable policies and procedures to identify, detect, and respond to Red Flags pertaining to Covered Accounts.
 The Program shall, as appropriate, incorporate existing university policies and procedures and existing internal controls.
 University staff responsible for implementing the program shall be trained in the detection and mitigation of Red Flags.
 The Committee should meet at least annually (or more frequently as may be necessary), and with the Program Administrator, will be responsible for: